ftb2010/antd-table-custom-expandicon/README.md

 # antd-table-custom-expandicon
-a project to custom only some rows display the expand icon
+a project to custom only some rows display the expand icon for antd v3